Unit 5 - Practice Quiz

 17 What is the 'Context Vector' in a traditional RNN-based Encoder-Decoder model?

-A. The first hidden state of the encoder
+A. The weights of the output layer

 B. The average of all input vectors